AdoriZahard/hi3er/docs/index.md

 > Click [here](https://rentry.co/thebuttererguide) for more information on how to ER more efficiently.

 ## Update log
+- 2022-11-11: Added Goushinnso Memento.
+Added and updated 4 new builds for the following valks: BK, Raven, Carole, StFu.
+Updated RC both Pardo1 and Pardo2 builds.
 - 2022-11-09: Updated and added TP build.
 Updated HoS General Build.
 - 2022-11-08: Updated and added 2 new builds for the following valks: SW and DA.
 Added MPE's F2Pink Elf Build (Video Run).
 - 2022-11-06: Added UBW Sussy - Aponia Variation